Approximate Nearest Neighbor Search for Modern AI: A Projection-Augmented Graph Approach: Additional Experimental Results

 \subsection{Effect of Space Partition Size $L$}

 From the QPS-recall results in Fig.~\ref{fig:effect_of_L_qps}, we can see that, within a moderate range, increasing $L$ leads to better search performance, at the cost of a higher memory footprint.
-As shown in Fig.~\ref{fig:effect_of_L_index} (left), larger $L$ values also results in longer indexing time, due to the faster search speed for each inserted vector.
+As shown in Fig.~\ref{fig:effect_of_L_index} (left), larger \(L\) values also result in longer indexing time, because each projection-based test scans more subspaces and the inference structure becomes larger.
 On the other hand, this causes a moderately larger index size, which is reflected in the memory footprint reported in Fig.~\ref{fig:effect_of_L_index} (middle and right).
 As analyzed in Appendix~\ref{Appendix:proof}, $L = \sqrt{d}$ is an appropriate choice.